mujahidfa/vue-mafs/README.md

   - `svgCircleProps` prop is removed and not needed because Vue supports inheritable attributes by default.
 - `<LinePointAngle />`, `<LinePointSlope />`, `<LineSegment />`, `<LineThroughPoints />`
   - `style` prop is renamed to `lineStyle` so that it doesn't clash with the `style` attribute.
+- `<Polygon />`
+  - `svgPolygonProps` prop is removed and not needed because Vue supports inheritable attributes by default.

 ### Differences in Composition functions (a.k.a. hooks in React)